How much you pay depends on:

 Download the Retiree Health Account Cheat Sheet for tips on how to use the Retiree Health Account.

 You’ll automatically get this tax-free health reimbursement account if you:

 You also could have a Retiree Health Account if you’re eligible for PG&E-sponsored retiree medical coverage and you had Capped Sick Time when you retired—even if you were not enrolled in the Health Account Plan (HAP) as an employee.
 If you have Capped Sick Time when you retire, 25% of your Capped Sick balance—up to a maximum of 25% of 1,040 Capped Sick hours—will be converted to credits and deposited into a Retiree Health Account for you.

 If you had Capped Sick Time and you were enrolled in the HAP as an employee:

 If had Capped Sick Time but you were not enrolled in the HAP as an employee:

 |You get unused HAP credits + Capped Sick Time in your Retiree Health Account.||You get Capped Sick Time in your Retiree Health Account.|

 *IBEW- and SEIU-represented employees do not have Capped Sick Time.

 To see how a converted Capped Sick Time balance is calculated, download the guide to Converting Your Unused Capped Sick Time Bank to Retiree Health Account Credits.

-PG&E won’t contribute to your Retiree Health Account after you retire—but you can use your credits to pay for eligible medical, dental, vision and mental health expenses.
-You can even use your Retiree Health Account to help pay for:
+PG&E won’t contribute to your Retiree Health Account after you retire—but you can use your credits to pay for: